 The Shark EZ Robot Self-Empty is slightly better than the Shark IQ Robot.
 The EZ has an automatic dirt disposal feature, charges a lot faster, gets caught on rug tassels less frequently, and delivers better overall cleaning performance on low and high-pile carpets.
 Conversely, the IQ incurs fewer recurring costs, and is easier to maintain.

 The Shark IQ Robot is better than the iRobot Roomba 694.
 The Shark has a slightly bigger dustbin, lasts a little longer on a single charge, delivers superior performance on bare and carpeted floors, and comes with physical boundary strips to keep it out of certain areas.
 You can also use its companion app to direct it to a specific room.
-Conversely, the iRobot feels better-built, incurs lower recurring costs, and has fewer parts that need regular cleaning.
+Conversely, the iRobot feels better built, incurs lower recurring costs, and has fewer parts that need regular cleaning.
 The 690 variant of the iRobot also comes with a virtual barrier device to keep the vacuum from entering certain spaces.

 The Shark IQ Robot is better than the Shark ION Robot RV700 Series.
-The IQ is better-built, does a better job of cleaning pet hair from all surfaces, is more effective on carpeted floors, and uses a smart-pathing navigational system that results in superior maneuverability and a more advanced suite of automation features.
-You can use the IQ's companion app to send it to a specific room, and it's capable of resuming a cleaning session from where it left off if it needed to charge partway through.
+The IQ is better built, does a better job of cleaning pet hair from all surfaces, is more effective on carpeted floors, and uses a smart-pathing navigational system that results in superior maneuverability and a more advanced suite of automation features.
+You can use the IQ's companion app to send it to a specific room, and it's capable of resuming a cleaning session from where it left off if it needs to charge partway through.

 The eufy RoboVac X8 is better than the Shark IQ Robot for most uses cases.
 The eufy has fewer parts requiring regular maintenance, incurs lower recurring costs, lasts longer on a single charge, and delivers notably better performance on bare floors.
-However, the Shark is a little better at maneuvering itself, clears more debris on low-pile carpet, and has a larger dustbin.
+However, the Shark is a little better at maneuvering itself, clears more debris on low-pile carpets, and has a larger dustbin.

 The Xiaomi Mi Robot Vacuum is better than the Shark IQ Robot for most uses.
-The Xiaomi has fewer parts that require regular maintenance, incurs lower recurring costs, charges much faster while offering similar overall battery life, maneuvers itself more effectively around obstacles, and cleans more debris on bare floors and low-pile carpet.
-Conversely, the Shark can clean high-pile carpet and comes with physical boundary strips that you can use to prevent it from entering certain areas.
+The Xiaomi has fewer parts that require regular maintenance, incurs lower recurring costs, charges much faster while offering similar overall battery life, maneuvers itself more effectively around obstacles, and cleans more debris on bare floors and low-pile carpets.
+Conversely, the Shark can clean high-pile carpets and comes with physical boundary strips that you can use to prevent it from entering certain areas.

 The Roborock S7 is better than the Shark IQ Robot.
 The Roborock feels better built, has less demanding maintenance requirements, incurs fewer recurring costs, has a longer maximum battery life, and does a better job of maneuvering itself.
 It also performs better on bare floors and has a mopping attachment for dealing with sticky messes.
 Conversely, the Shark clears more debris on carpets and has a bigger dustbin.